-American Idol Crowns Its Season 16 Winner!
-The Champion Is ...
+American Idol Crowns Its Winner — and Caleb Lee Hutchinson and Maddie Poppe Reveal They're Dating!

 With the Idol revival guaranteed a second season, the judges previously opened up to PEOPLE about what fans can expect this time around.

-“It’s very constructive criticism,” Perry, 33, told PEOPLE of their judging styles.
+“It’s very constructive criticism,” Perry previously told PEOPLE of their judging styles.
 “Personally, I’m a straight shooter.
 I’m very cut and dry sometimes.
 You know, it seems a little not soft — I do try and watch myself because I do know how it feels to be in their shoes.
 I was in their shoes 10 years ago… I’m inspired by all of their stories.
 I know it wasn’t an overnight success for me; it’s not going to be for them.
 They still have a long way to go.
 We’re really real with them.”

 - Want to keep up with the latest from PEOPLE?
 Sign up for our daily newsletter to get our best stories of the day delivered straight to your inbox.